 Be prepared for masses of black and white striped animals

 The strange thing is that in contextual terms, the zebra represents the disease, so when someone says “I am a zebra”, this is in effect saying “I am a disease” or when they say “Dear Zebras” they are saying “Dear Diseases” or my pet hate “Dear Fellow Diseases”.
 The problem is that the NET community has become “too cute” with the term and it now lacks any ‘kerb appeal’ to the outside world (who should be the key recipients of awareness messages).
 It’s really holding back NET Cancer external awareness and is a PR disaster area.
+Even NET specialists are denouncing this infatuation by saying “‘we’re beyond that now”.

 I have my own strategy for spreading awareness which seems to be well received and more understandable to EXTERNAL audiences and many NET patients.
 Moreover, my awareness strategy covers a much bigger spectrum than offered by the narrow and blinkered diagnostic messages inferred by this aged, totally useless and often misquoted equine analogy.
 I say Let’s stop dehumanising NET patients.